vlcik128/hypixel-rank-nick/README.md

 # How to use it?
 1. Run the script.
 (Cmd/terminal: `python hypixel_rank_nick.py`)
-1. Enter the nick of player, you want to check.
+1. Enter the nick of the player, you want to check.
 (Or nicks, if you want to check more players at once (max 57).
 Separate them using spaces: ` `)
 1. You'll see for each player a paragraph with information.
 1. Last paragraph is your API key usage stats:
     *  QPM - Queries past minute.